mangombe/mangombe.github.oi/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Geology
+    - course: PhD in Structural Geology
       institution: McGill University, Canada
       year: 2024
     - course: MSc in Geology